math4tots-misc/mean-chat/README.md

 This is mostly just a way for me to learn the stack.

+## Running this demo

+You need mongodb installed locally, and start it preferably using startdb.sh in a separate terminal.

+I like to start the server by running 'nodemon server.js', but you can just use 'node server.js' too, if you'd like.

+Recommended global dependencies
+  mongodb (homebrew)
+  nodemon (npm install -g)

 ## Roadmap

 To begin with, I'm going to follow the tutorial on https://scotch.io/tutorials/creating-a-single-page-todo-app-with-node-and-angula and https://scotch.io/tutorials/node-and-angular-to-do-app-application-organization-and-structurer to create a todo app with the mean stack.